Voyen/resume/README.md

 - Docker installed
 - docker-compose installed

-Once above is complete, copy `./server/docker-compose.yml` to desired location (I have it in home directory)
+Once above is complete, copy contents of `./server/` to desired location (I have it in home directory).
+Fill out the copied `.env` file on the server to include your email and hostname at which the resume should be accessible.

 In order for the docker network to work as intended, run the following